dsinkerii/cobalt-desktop/README.md

 check out https://github.com/wukko/cobalt

-still in development, no promises i'll actually release it, but i made this to motivate myself to work on it
+in very huge wip, i dont have much time to work on it atm, sorrey

 is my first c++ app, uses imgui and maybe more stuff